 Adenosine also appears to bind to fat cells and decrease the release of their fatty acids, plus caffeine also seems to increase adrenaline, which also helps to break down fats.
 Add all that to the fact that caffeine appears to slightly increase your caloric burn (though by less than a hundred calories per day) and it seems that consuming caffeine may help to reduce a little more of your body fat, so long as you’re in a caloric deficit.(1)

 [Looking for a dedicated fat loss supplement?
-Here are our 5 favorite women’s fat burners on the market.]
+Here’s our pick for the best women’s fat burner on the market.]

 2. Vitamin D